dtorres3rd/task-app-api/README.md

 ** This md file will be updated occasionally **

-** This is a personal API project utilizing node.js, express.js and mongodb via mongoose library for utilizing model **
+** This is a side project Webservice API utilizing node.js, express.js and mongodb via mongoose library for utilizing model **

 ** Backend URL: **https://task-app-api-xxr2.onrender.com**, uses render's free instance types. **